-Armed with Brenda Negley's fine guide book Nelder Grove of Giant Sequoias: A Granddaughter's Stories, I went up to Nelder Grove this last weekend, intending to measure the largest of the trees there that did not already have their volumes listed anywhere.
+Armed with Brenda Negley's fine guide book, Nelder Grove of Giant Sequoias: A Granddaughter's Stories, I went up to Nelder Grove last weekend, intending to measure the largest of the trees there that did not already have their volumes listed anywhere.
 I had noticed several impressive specimens there in prior trips, and the book shows diameters on all of the trees, so I had an easy time planning my visit.
-I simply went through the grove taking down particulars for every tree with a 60-foot circumference at breast height or larger.
+I simply went through the grove taking down particulars for every tree with a 60-foot circumference or larger at breast height.

 Since this trip was all about the numbers, let's get to the results about the trees I measured: